Full and short adjectives. Complete lessons - Knowledge Hypermarket. Short form of adjective, spelling examples

 Truncated adjectives

-The use of truncated adjectives is considered a feature of the language of 18th-century poetry, for example:
+The use of truncated adjectives is considered a characteristic feature of the language of poetry of the 18th century, for example:

-Born from your light
+Born from your light,

-Explore your fate.
+Explore your destinies.

 G.R.
 Derzhavin.
 God.
 1784